Free Walking Tour Berlin

 1. Border Control and Security

-The Berlin Wall served as a formidable physical barrier, stretching 96 miles across the city.
-Topped with barbed wire and guarded by armed soldiers, it made crossing between East and West Berlin incredibly difficult.
+The Berlin Wall had also physical characteristics being a concrete barrier or structure that was 96 miles long and covered across the entire city.
+Surrounded by barbed wire and guarded by soldiers the passage between East and West Berlin became almost impossible.

 2. Political Symbolism and Propaganda